 Diplomate of the American College of Veterinary Surgeons, Small Animal

 Dr. Benitez will be joining our team in January 2018.
 Dr. Benitez graduated top of her class at Purdue University College of Veterinary Medicine in 2010.
-Her desire to pursue surgery led her to advanced surgical training where she completed a medical and surgical internship at the University of Georgia and a three year small animal surgical residency at Kansas State University.
+Her desire to pursue surgery led her to advanced surgical training where she completed a medical and surgical internship at the University of Georgia and a three-year small animal surgical residency at Kansas State University.

 Dr. Benitez completed her required credentials and became a Diplomate of the American College of Veterinary Surgeons in February 2015.
-She spent three years advancing her surgical skills and training veterinary students, interns and residents as a clinical faculty member at Virginia-Maryland College of Veterinary Medicine.
-She enjoys all aspects of veterinary medicine and surgery, but she has special interest in orthopedic procedures for cranial cruciate ligament rupture and gastrointestinal diseases.
+She spent three years advancing her surgical skills and training veterinary students, interns, and residents as a clinical faculty member at Virginia-Maryland College of Veterinary Medicine.
+She enjoys all aspects of veterinary medicine and surgery, but she has a special interest in orthopedic procedures for cranial cruciate ligament rupture and gastrointestinal diseases.
 Her Masters of Science thesis focused on pain management considerations of small animals and she is invested in bringing about excellent pain management for her patients.